iftahtsdaka/iftah-eran-sdmrl/README.md

   - Several wrappers for discretizing and normalizing observations and actions, making the environment suitable for reinforcement learning.

 - **mcts_finetuned_model.py**
-  Implements a Monte Carlo Tree Search (MCTS) that finetunes the decisions made by the Q-learning agent.
-This file introduces:
+  Implements a Monte Carlo Tree Search (MCTS) finetuning approach for the Q-learning agent.
-  - The `MCTSFinetunedTabularQ` class, which integrates high-level planning (via MCTS) with low-level Q-learning to improve performance.
-  - Helper functions for simulating environment steps and performing MCTS.

 ## Setup & Installation